Indian Hill, Illinois

 Indian Hill is an unincorporated community in New Trier Township, Cook County, Illinois south of Winnetka.
 The center of the community is located near Indian Hill station on Green Bay Road.
-It is home to a small "downtown" section, near the train station by the intersection of Winnetka Avenue.
-It takes its name from a nearby golf club, and has a population of about 6,000.
+It is home to a small "downtown" section near the train station by the intersection of Winnetka Avenue.
+It takes its name from a nearby golf club.
+It had a population of about 6,000.